fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment4.md

 ![Assignment 4](../imgs/prerequisite.png "angr basics")

+## Grading--30 points
+   For each dominator, you get 5 points if your solution is fully correct and 0 otherwise.

 ## Grading turnaround
 Final scores will be run at 6am on the due date and scores will be uploaded to Canvas by the next class meeting.